Webi-Time/WBScripts/PowerShell/Documentation/Run-WBPingCastle/ReadMe.md

 - https://github.com/Webi-Time/WBScripts/blob/main/PowerShell/Scripts/Run-WBPingCastle/Run-WBPingCastle.ps1
 # Prerequisite
 - ## Modules
 	- Ensure the **ModuleGenerics** module is installed.
-More information [How to install **ModuleGenerics**](/PowerShell/README.md)
+More information [How to install **ModuleGenerics**](/PowerShell/ReadMe-Modules-Installation.md)

 - ## Parameters
+	JSON File

 This JSON file contains configurations for a script.
 It is structured into three sections: Generic, Tenant and Script.
-Find more explanation [here](/PowerShell/README.md)
+Find more explanation [here](/PowerShell/ReadMe-JSON-File.md)

 # Example